merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Regardless of which input type is provided to this program, the basic requirements for metabolism estimation are 1) a set of metabolic pathway definitions, and 2) a 'pool' of gene annotations.

 #### Module Definitions
-Currently, the only option for metabolic pathway definitions that is available to this program is the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
+One set of metabolic pathway definitions that is always used by this program is the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
+You can also define your own set of metabolic modules, but the definition format and estimation strategy will be the same.
+So for brevity's sake, the following discussion will cover the KEGG data case.

 The program %(anvi-setup-kegg-kofams)s acquires the definitions of these modules using the KEGG API and puts them into the %(modules-db)s.
 The definitions are strings of KEGG Ortholog (KO) identifiers, representing the functions necessary to carry out each step of the metabolic pathway.
 Let's use module [M00018](https://www.genome.jp/kegg-bin/show_module?M00018), Threonine Biosynthesis, as an example.
 Here is the module definition, in picture form:

 ![Module M00018 Definition](../../images/M00018.png){:.center-img .width-50}